 Text frames can also be connected to other text frames so that the text in one frame can flow into another frame.
 Frames that are connected in this way are threaded.
 Text that flows through one or more threaded frames is called a story.
 When you place (import) a word-processing file, it comes into your document as a single story, regardless of the number of frames it may occupy.

 Text frames can have multiple columns.
 Text frames can be based on, yet independent of, page columns.
 In other words, a two-column text frame can sit on a four-column page.
-Text frames can also be placed on master pages and still receive text on document pages.
+Text frames can also be placed on parent pages and still receive text on document pages.

 If you use the same type of text frame repeatedly, you can create an object style that includes text frame formatting such as stroke and fill colors, text frame options, and text wrap and transparency effects.

 When you place or paste text, you don’t need to create a text frame; InDesign automatically adds frames based on the page’s column settings.

 When text is pasted, a plain text frame is automatically created.
 You can also create an empty plain text frame manually and input text.

 Select the Type tool , and then drag to define the width and height of a new text frame.
 Hold down Shift as you drag to constrain the frame to a square.
 When you release the mouse button, a text insertion point appears in the frame.